wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-06-29-frugal-computing.md

 Because of this, the economics of hardware and software development have been built on the assumption that with every generation, performance would double for free.
 Now, this unlimited growth is no longer sustainable because of a combination of technological limitations and the climate emergency.
 Therefore, we need to do more with less.

 Moore's law has effectively come to an end as integrated circuits can't be scaled down any more.
-As a result, the performance per Watt is no longer increasing exponentially.
+As a result, the improvement in performance per Watt is slowing down continuously.
 On the other hand, the demand for computational resources is set to increase considerably.

 The consequence is that at least for the next decades, growth in demand for computational resources will not be offset by increased power efficiency.
 Therefore with business as usual, the total energy budget and carbon footprint resulting from the use of computational resources will grow dramatically to become a major contributor to the world total.